hraftery/winot/docs/build_log.md

 And just a quick little #9 to finish off, right?
 Right?
 Oh my...
 20 hours later, I've earned a deep appreciation for people that can make videos. </struggle-town>

 At least I managed to find 1000 ways you can’t [record the screen of a eglfs app on Raspberry Pi](https://unix.stackexchange.com/questions/697188/how-to-record-screen-when-using-eglfs-on-broadcom-videocore-iv).

+[Feast your eyes](https://youtu.be/xWex7T_WKIk) on 5 minutes of cringe, while you get to know Winot.

 Finit.